yuzehh/CARLA-Dataset-Creation/README.md

 ### Collecting Infrastructure-End Data from Self-Defined Lampposts

-We have pre-defined xxx lampposts in the "Town05" in CARLA.
-The file 'lamppose_incarla.txt' contains a xxx x 6 array, representing the positions (x, y, z) and poses (pitch, roll, yaw) of all these self-defined lampposts.
+We have pre-defined 181 lampposts in the "Town05" in CARLA.
+The file 'lamp_selfdefined.txt' contains a 181 x 3 array, representing the information (x, y, yaw) of all these self-defined lampposts.
 Each lamppost is assigned a unique ID, which corresponds to its index in this array.

 First start the CARLA simulator by open a terminal and run:
 ```